-This article was last updated Dec 20, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Dec 20, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 One of the most common credit score questions is if your income plays into having a great or not-so-great score.
 The short answer is no, you can have a great credit score no matter what your paycheck is.
 The five main factors that comprise your credit score don’t include how much money you make.